Alliantum/odoo_automatic_mailing/README.rst

    :align: center

-2. Once you have the rules set, you can enable this behaviour specifically for your Contacts.
+2. Once you have the rules set, you can enable this behavior specifically for your Contacts.
 You will find the option under the tab ``Invoicing``.
 Notice here, that the option must be set to **Email** in order to activate the automatic mails.